 Forfeiture Litigation: represented the Florida Department of Highway Safety and Motor Vehicles in contraband forfeiture suits.

-Mr. Volk has a background of working in family-owned businesses, and this has been helpful in understanding how businesses are run.
-At the age of twelve, Mr. Volk went to work in his parents’ beverage warehouse with tasks such as sweeping floors, loading, unloading, and cleaning trucks, working in the icehouse, forklift operation, and checking in drivers receipts and money.
+Volk has a background of working in family-owned businesses, and this has been helpful in understanding how businesses are run.
+At the age of twelve, he went to work in his parents’ beverage warehouse with tasks such as sweeping floors, loading, unloading, and cleaning trucks, working in the icehouse, forklift operation, and checking in drivers receipts and money.
 He continued to stay active in the family business affairs up through graduating law school.